 Intense Fact-Finding Trips for New York Opinion Makers

-JCRC-NY’s Missions to Israel program, which has been on-going for over two decades, has included among its participants over 500 elected and appointed public officials, ethnic and faith leaders, human services agency professionals, business and union leaders and journalists.
+JCRC-NY’s Study Tours to Israel (formerly known as Missions), which has been on-going for over two decades, has included among its participants over 500 elected and appointed public officials, ethnic and faith leaders, human services agency professionals, business and union leaders and journalists.

-The Missions’ itineraries provide participants with first-hand knowledge and experiences of the complex reality of the State of Israel.
+The Study Tours’ itineraries provide participants with first-hand knowledge and experiences of the complex reality of the State of Israel.
 The participants are able to then convey to other New Yorkers the challenges Israel faces as it seeks to achieve a lasting peace with its neighbors.

 - Meet with top government ministers and opposition figures, as well as Jewish and Arab community leaders and journalists

-- Visit innovative cultural, communal, and educational institutions, including UJA-Federation of New York sponsored social service programs
+- Visit innovative cultural, communal, and educational institutions, including UJA-Federation New York sponsored social service programs

 - Explore Christian, Moslem, and Jewish holy sites